Gtalavero/ft_printf/README.md

 # Aim of the proyect
-42 school project about replicating the PRINTF function in C
+42 school project about replicating the PRINTF function in C.

-Conversions: c, s, d, i, u, p, x and X
+Conversions: c, s, d, i, u, p, x and X.
-Flags: - and 0
+Flags: - and 0.
 Width, precision, lenght.

 ## Rules